 Human ears have evolved to become receptive to the sounds of the earth.
 The wind, thunder, and animal sounds are all things that our primal instincts were designed to receive.
 Native Americans used the sounds of animals to predict weather and harvesting times, as well as to sense incoming danger from other humans.

-Listen to the wind.
 Ask yourself some questions.
 Can you hear it passing through the leaves in the trees above?
 Are the branches creaking and rubbing together?
 This is how you can determine the wind’s velocity.
 Leaves fluttering gently is just a light 5 to 10 mph wind.
 Wind blowing through pine trees has a unique sound of its own.
 When branches start to move, that is when more wind force is present.
 This could mean a storm is approaching.
 It could also mean a cold or warm front is passing through your area.
 Is the wind cyclical?
-In other words, is it blowing constantly or does it seem to die out every so often?
+In other words, is it blowing continuously or does it seem to die out every so often?
 This cyclical pattern indicates a gradual change in atmospheric pressure.
-When a tree branch falls, it is often preceded by a crack or squeak.
-This is another warning sign that our ears can tune into to alert us of the potential danger.
+When a tree branch falls, it is usually preceded by a crack or squeak.
+This is another warning sign that our ears can tune into to alert us to the potential danger.

-The cycle repeats.
 When you are out on the trail, did you ever notice that birds start singing about an hour before sunrise?
-It is mother nature’s built in alarm clock.
-Your ears are normally what wakes you up in the morning.
+It is mother nature’s built-in alarm clock.
+Your ears usually are what wakes you up in the morning.
 Mother nature is telling you to get up, get coffee, and start packing so that you can take advantage of all of the daylight the day will offer.

 All photos by author except where noted.
 Special article post by David E. Safdy of Outdoor Herbivore.

 Latest posts by Outdoor Herbivore (see all)

 - More Energy & Less Fatigue on the Trail: Spotlight Vitamin B12 - February 13